knpuniversity/symfony2-series/knpu/episode2/registration-validation.rst

 class that's called during validation.
 You can apply whatever logic you need to figure out if the object is valid.
 You can even place the errors on exactly which field you want.
-If you have a more difficult validation problem, this might exatly what you ened.
+If you have a more difficult validation problem, this might be exactly what you need.

 We won't show it here, but check it out.